Frankly Speaking Articles from Frank Jordan's Newspaper Column

 Allergies are a collection of disease symptoms caused by an overaggressive immune response mistakenly identifying harmless substances in food and the environment and attacking them as if they were dangerous health invaders to our bodies.
 A hyper immune response causing allergic reactions such as hay fever (allergic rhinitis), asthma and skin rashes is in need of the ability to recognize and distinguish between harmless allergens (house dust, food, pollen, etc.) and dangerous pathogens (viruses, bacteria, parasites and fungi-mold).

-The excess inflammatory response causing allergy miseries is decreased with Beta 1,3/1,6 glucan, while eosinophils, which are important effector white blood cells of the inflammatory response, are beneficially decreased.
-Thus, oral intake of beta-1,3/1,6-glucan produces a functional balance between T-helper (Th1) cells and T-helper (Th2) cells, that otherwise become inappropriately skewed in allergic reactions with excess Th2 response, resulting in excess inflammation and histamine release .
+The excessive inflammatory response causing allergy miseries is decreased with Beta 1,3/1,6 glucan, while eosinophils as important effector white blood cells of the inflammatory response, are beneficially decreased.
+Thus, oral intake of beta-1,3/1,6-glucan nutritionally aids in producing a functional balance between T-helper (Th1) cells and T-helper (Th2) cells.
+This helper T-cell balancing due to beta-1/3-1/6-glucan contributes to resolving the inappropriately skewed excess Th2 response in allergic reactions resulting in reduced excess inflammation and histamine release .
 This normalization of the T-helper cell balance better enables the immune system to identify and destroy infectious micro-organisms without, and instead of, mobilizing an erroneous and unnecessary allergic attack involving harmless allergens in food and other sources.

 Allergies are suffered by 40+ million people and come into our bodies by exposure of: (1) the respiratory system to dust, pollen, fungus/mold or other foreign particles; (2) skin to chemicals and toxins; or (3) the stomach and intestines to a particular food or food related substance.